Alternating Differentiation for Optimization Layers: Related work

 \section{Related work}

 \textbf{Differentiation for optimization layers} \ Embedding optimization problems into deep learning architectures as optimization layers to integrate domain knowledge has received increasing attention in recent years \cite{anu:gould2016differentiating,optnet:amos2017optnet,DPP:agrawal2019differentiable,gould2021deep}.
-For example, Gould et al. \cite{anu:gould2016differentiating} collected some general techniques for differentiating argmin and argmax optimization problems based on the Implicit Function Theorem, while Amos et al. \cite{optnet:amos2017optnet} proposed a network architecture, namely OptNet, that integrates quadratic optimization into deep networks.
+For example, \cite{anu:gould2016differentiating} collected some general techniques for differentiating argmin and argmax optimization problems based on the Implicit Function Theorem, while \cite{optnet:amos2017optnet} proposed a network architecture, namely OptNet, that integrates quadratic optimization into deep networks.
 This work was further extended for end-to-end learning with stochastic programming \cite{nips2017endtoend:donti2017task}.
-For more general convex optimization, Agrawal et al. \cite{cone:agrawal2019differentiating} proposed CvxpyLayer that differentiates through disciplined convex programs and some sparse operations and LSQR \cite{lsqr:paige1982lsqr} to speed up the differentiation procedure.
-Although these have been worthwhile attempts to accelerate the differentiation procedure, they still largely focus on implicitly differentiating the KKT conditions in a way that requires expensive operations on a Jacobian matrix.
-A differentiation solver named JaxOpt has also been put forward that is based on an implicit automatic differentiation mechanism under the Jax framework \cite{blondel2021efficient}.
+Recently, an efficient differentiable quadratic optimization layer \cite{butler2022efficient} based on ADMM was proposed to accelerate the differentiation procedure.
+However, these methods are only restricted to handling the differentiation of quadratic problems.
+For more general convex optimization, \cite{cone:agrawal2019differentiating} proposed CvxpyLayer that differentiates through disciplined convex programs and some sparse operations and LSQR \cite{lsqr:paige1982lsqr} to speed up the differentiation procedure.
+Although these have been worthwhile attempts to accelerate the differentiation procedure, they still largely focus on implicitly differentiating the KKT conditions in a way that requires expensive operations on a large-scale Jacobian matrix.
+Recently, a differentiation solver named JaxOpt \cite{blondel2021efficient} has also been put forward that is based on an implicit automatic differentiation mechanism under the Jax framework.